Student Charter

 What can I do if I encounter undesirable forms of behaviour?

 Students who encounter undesirable behaviour, for example, sexual intimidation, discrimination, aggression, violence and intimidation or bullying, may contact a confidential advisor for undesirable behaviour.
-In addition, in accordance with the Undesirable Behaviour Complaints Procedure students may submit a complaint, with or without the intervention of a confidential advisor.
+In addition, in accordance with the Undesirable Behaviour Complaints Procedure, students may submit a complaint, with or without help from a confidential advisor.

 Concerns about academic integrity?